ndq3004/Althologim/README.md

 # Althologim
-Where save my project from " althologim and data structure "subject
+"""Where save my project from " althologim and data structure "subject"""

-this is program to find the longest Palidrome string
+This is program to find the longest Palidrome string

 Palidrome string is symmetric string.
 If you reverse this string, then the string you receive is the same as the original string.